onfido/onfido-android-sdk/README.md

                               onfidoConfig);
 ```

 To receive the result from the flow, you should override the method **onActivityResult**.
+The `Captures` object contains information about the document captures made during the flow.

 ```java
 @Override